Aanal2901/STEMM_course_project/README.md

 ## Contact

-If you have any questions, feel free to contact me at `fangqingkai21b@ict.ac.cn`.
+If you have any questions, feel free to contact me at `aanalsonara@gmail.com` or `kalp.vyas@iitb.ac.in`.